As an Amazon Associate I earn from qualifying purchases.

 - Disk brakes in front and rear effectively slow down even the heaviest riders

 - Ultra-strong wheel design will not bend or fold with heavy riders.
-It can also be upgraded to an even wider tire.

 - Extremely comfortable and easy to ride.

 High Capacity Trike for Big and Heavy People (Up to 500 lbs)

 If you haven’t found the right option in this list thus far, we might find that the best bike for a woman over 300 lbs is not a bike at all!